Endpoint Agent

 What is the average size of a definition/signature update received by the Coro Agent from the Bitdefender servers?

-Can the Coro Agent be uninstalled through the Coro Console?
+Can the Coro Agent be uninstalled through the Coro console?

 When a client approves a file via the Coro Agent that's flagged as malware, does it apply to all endpoint devices?